cheewai74/sql_job_reference/[THEORY]Joins.md

 INNER JOIN:</BR>
--rows that have a match in the joined tables are retrieved.
+* rows that have a match in the joined tables are retrieved.
 OUTER JOIN:</BR>
 LEFT OUTER JOIN:</BR>
 RIGHT OUTER JOIN:</BR>